Chart Color Schemes

 Infrastructure

-Prospect Vale has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Prospect Vale has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely to impact the area.
-Key projects are Country Club Estate, McDonald's Prospect Vale Drive-Thru Restaurant, Prospect Vale - Blackstone Heights Structure Plan, and Prospect Vale Park Facilities Upgrade.
-The following list details those most relevant.
+AreaSearch has identified six projects that could impact the area.
+Key projects include Country Club Estate, McDonald's Prospect Vale Drive-Thru Restaurant, Prospect Vale - Blackstone Heights Structure Plan 2025-2045, and Prospect Vale Park Facilities Upgrade.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.